-The AMS PC will have the following software installed: Microsoft PowerPoint 2007, Adobe Acrobat Reader 9.x or higher, QuickTime 7.x or higher, Macromedia Flash Player 11.x or higher, and Internet Explorer 8.x or higher.
+The AMS PCs in the Speaker Ready Room and presentation rooms will have the following software installed: Microsoft PowerPoint 2010, Adobe Acrobat Reader 9.x or higher, QuickTime 7.x or higher, Macromedia Flash Player 11.x or higher, and Internet Explorer 8.x or higher.

 Images, Videos, and Animations in Presentations

 If graphics or video clips are not embedded within a presentation, they will need to be made available for downloading as well.
-Hyperlinks should be checked at the meeting to ensure that they are still functional.
+Internal links should be checked at the meeting to ensure that they are still functional.

 Video Formats and Codecs